Spoetzl Brewery: Anniversary celebration

+Other beers

+Spoetzl created "Devil Beer" in 1987, sold to fans of the Arizona State Sun Devils.
+The brewery also licensed the Boulder Brewery of Colorado to sell its "Boulder Sport" in the late '80s.

 Marketing

 Shine On is a coffee table book by Dallas author Mike Renfro, which documents the little brewery's history in photos as well as story.
 The book follows the brewery from 1909 to 2008.
 In addition to the history on the brewery, Shine On also includes the history of the town, as well as a look at some of the people responsible for making Shiner beer.

 Working with their Austin-based advertising agency, McGarrah Jessee, Shiner's guerilla marketing efforts at the Austin City Limits Music Festival have consistently promoted their brand.
 In 2010, the company created the "Shiner Beer Local Stage", which featured a two-day lineup of local bands performing on a custom stage constructed under two billboards near Zilker Park.
 In 2012, a beer garden, complete with a replica of the Spoetzl brewery facade, was added.

 In popular culture

 In 2012, country artist Jason Aldean changed a reference to Shiner Bock a few weeks after releasing the song "Take a Little Ride".
 The original lyric, "grab a little Shiner Bock" was replaced with "grab a couple Rocky Tops" when Aldean signed a sponsorship contract with Coors Brewing Company.